coridonhenshaw/weatherdata/readme.md

 Weatherdata is also capable of totalizing observation data over multiple hours (limited only by data retention on the SWOB system) to report on cumulative precipitation and the ranges of observed values over time.

 Weatherdata is intended for casual, interactive, use.
 Use of Weatherdata as a backend for large-scale scraping or to implement public-access services is prohibited.
-Tools for these use cases should connect with Environment Canada's HPFX server or AMQP push feeds.
+Tools for these use cases should connect with Environment Canada's HPFX server or AMQP  feed.

-## Example
+## Sample Output
 ```
-> weatherdata -s CYEG-MAN --total --hours 24
+> weatherdata totalize CYEG-MAN -o 24

 Totalizing station CYEG-MAN from 2021-12-04 04 UTC (2021-12-03 20 PST) to 2021-12-05 04 UTC (2021-12-04 20 PST) (24 hours):